scsu-se/scsu-se.github.io/README.md

 ## + Workshops

-### 9/17 - General Introduction Meeting

-- This is for getting a sense of who we are and who you want to become

 ### 9/24 - Resumes Preparations

 - The Job Fair is Wednesday, October 2nd.
 Come prepare your resumes and job fair etiquette with us!